 - A Certificate of Religious Exemption can only be issued by a county health department.
 The parent or legal guardian must submit a written objection and receive education on the consequences of not immunizing their child.

-- To make an immunization appointment, please contact your healthcare provider or county health department.
+- To make an immunization appointment, please contact your healthcare provider or

-- Parents and guardians should ask for and keep a copy of your child's immunization record for future purposes, for example college or career.
+- Parents and guardians should ask for and keep a copy of your child's immunization record for future purposes, for

 Vaccine Adverse Event Reporting System (VAERS)

 The Vaccine Adverse Event Reporting System (VAERS) is a national vaccine safety surveillance program co-sponsored by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA).